Wincanton’s (WIN) “Buy” Rating Reaffirmed at Peel Hunt

-Peel Hunt reiterated their buy rating on shares of Wincanton (LON:WIN) in a research note issued to investors on Thursday, LSE.Co.UK reports.
-They currently have a GBX 490 ($6.40) target price on the stock.
+Peel Hunt restated their buy rating on shares of Wincanton (LON:WIN) in a research note issued to investors on Thursday morning, Digital Look reports.
+Peel Hunt currently has a GBX 490 ($6.40) price objective on the stock.

-Other research analysts also recently issued research reports about the stock.
-Shore Capital reaffirmed a not rated rating on shares of Wincanton in a research note on Thursday, May 20th.
-Peel Hunt reaffirmed a buy rating and set a GBX 490 ($6.40) price objective on shares of Wincanton in a research note on Thursday.
-Finally, Liberum Capital reaffirmed a buy rating and set a GBX 510 ($6.66) price objective on shares of Wincanton in a research note on Thursday.
+A number of other analysts also recently weighed in on the stock.
+Liberum Capital reissued a buy rating and set a GBX 510 ($6.66) price target on shares of Wincanton in a research report on Thursday.
+Shore Capital restated a not rated rating on shares of Wincanton in a research note on Thursday, May 20th.

 Wincanton Company Profile